Top of Page

 • Apply online at FAFSA.gov

-Under the Illinois RISE (Retaining Illinois Students and Equity) Act, noncitizen students and transgender students who were previously ineligible for federal financial aid (FAFSA) may apply for state assistance by completing the Alternative Application for Illinois Financial Aid.
+Undocumented Illinois residents ineligible for federal student aid through FAFSA can apply for MAP grant funding to attend state colleges, universities, and career education programs by filling out the Alternative Application For Illinois Financial Aid.
 This application is managed by the Illinois Student Assistance Commission and will determine a student’s aid eligibility based on status and financial need.

 CSS Profile